Bird bath in the garden: how to encourage birds and observe exciting moments

 - A shallow bird bath in the garden (approx. 3-6 cm deep, maximum approx. 10 cm) with a rough edge makes landing, drinking and bathing easier.

-Why a bird bath in the garden is important
+Why a bird bath is important in the garden

-Water is - alongside food and shelter - the third pillar of a bird-friendly garden.
-A bird bath in the garden serves as a safe drinking place and as a place for plumage care.
-When bathing, the finest layers of water dissolve dust and parasites, the plumage remains insulating and fit for flight.
-Especially in warm, dry periods and in residential areas with few open water areas, artificial watering holes are a decisive factor for the well-being of native songbirds.
+Water is – along with food and shelter – the third pillar of a bird-friendly garden.
+A garden birdbath serves as a safe drinking spot and a place to groom your feathers.
+When bathing, the finest layers of water dissolve dust and parasites, and the feathers remain insulating and suitable for flight.
+Artificial water sources are a crucial factor for the well-being of native songbirds, especially in warm, dry periods and in settlement areas with few open water areas.

-How much sun is appropriate?
+How much sun is useful?

-Line of sight and escape distances
+Lines of sight and escape distances

 Cat protection and standing height